 - Skeletal Strength: Bone density measures help determine your risk for osteoporosis, and how you compare to others.

 - Muscle Symmetry: helps to identify how your lean, fat, and bone mass compares in each region of your body

 - “Skinny fat” and sarcopenia risks, which has been found to be an important predictor of cognitive performance

 Want to know what you’re made of?

 Schedule your body scan and body composition appointment at Infinity Sports Institute.
-We’re open Monday to Friday from 5:45 AM to 10:00 PM and Saturday to Sunday from 6:30 AM to 2:00 PM.
-From now until Jan 31, get your scan for $99 (33% off) with code Gold19 (case sensitive.)
+We’re open Monday to Friday from 6:00 AM to 10:00 PM, (Saturdays & Sundays – By Appointment Only.)

 Are you a trainer with clients who can benefit from a body scan?
 Our sports science lab is open to the public, so feel free to bring them by!